-6 Conclusion
+7 Conclusion

-A base station controls the operation of a WSN, and naturally becomes a prime target of attack by adversaries.
-This paper addresses one aspect of protecting base stations by making it difficult for an adversary to locate a base station.
-The paper presents four anti-traffic analysis techniques, MPR, RW, DFP and DEFP that prevent the location of a base station from being easily discovered by an adversary.
-In MPR and RW, random walks and some amount of randomness are introduced in the multi-hop path a packet takes from a sensor node to a base station.
+This paper proposes countermeasures that make it difficult for an adversary to track the geographic location of a base station using traffic analysis.
+The paper presents four anti-traffic analysis techniques, MPR, RW, DFP and DEFP.
+In MPR and RW, random walks and randomness are introduced in the multi-hop path a packet takes from a sensor node to a base station.
 In DFP, fractal propagation and random fake paths are introduced to confuse an adversary from tracking a packet as it moves towards a base station.
 Finally, in DEFP, multiple, random areas of high communication activity are created to confuse an adversary into searching in a wrong area.
 The paper evaluates these techniques analytically and via a simulation using three evaluation criteria: total entropy of the network, total energy consumed, and the ability to guard against heuristic-based techniques to locate a base station.
-The combination of random walks, fractal propagation, and hot spots are shown to increase the search effort required by an adversary to discover a base station.
+The combination of random walks, fractal propagation, and hot spots are shown to force an adversary to search nearly as many steps as if the network were uniformly flooded.
+Thus, the proposed countermeasures achieve most of the benefits of flooding, i.e. maximally confusing the attacker, at a fraction of the cost in overhead and energy.